kaya-t/nfl-depth-chart-manager/README.md

   - Add new player to the chart at given depth or at the end of the list.
   - Player team number is unique.
 - **Remove a player**
-  - Remove player from a depth position or empty if not found / not valid.
+  - Remove player from a depth position or return empty if not found / not valid.
 - **Get backups of player**
   - Show the list of backups of a given player.
   - Return empty list if there are no backups or player is not valid.